sanathaniel/msa/about/Code.md

 <h3>Reporting Conduct Violations</h3>

 <p>Below you will find the process for reporting infractions of the MSA code of conduct.
-The MSA takes reports of this nature seriously, and have updated our Code of Conduct to reflect a robust response mechanism, especially with regard to reports of bias or harassment.
-As this is a living document, the MSA Board strives to be responsive to our members; revisions to the Code and our reporting processes are subject to revision with Board approval and with input from our members.</p>
+The MSA takes reports of this nature seriously, and has updated its Code of Conduct to reflect a robust response mechanism, especially with regard to reports of bias or harassment.
+As this is a living document, the MSA Board strives to be responsive to our members; the Code and reporting processes are subject to revision with Board approval and with input from our members.</p>

 <details closed>
 <summary class="accordion-one">OPTION 1: Presidential Advisory</summary>